kat1na/kat1na.github.io/_includes/identity-crisis.md

+## THIS WEBSITE IS A WORK IN PROGRESS
+You heard it right here and right now!
+Much of my online presence is still new and unfinished.
+I've been applying for adjunct and tutoring positions, so I put this website up to show that I'm serious!
+I started working on this website in April, personal life as always, got in the way, and now I've gotten back to working on this website and polishing my online presence.
 ### A note on my former identity crisis
 You might have known me by a few names - Mugen, Tina, br1o, kat1na-is-online, Jin...
 It became too much of a pain to try to find a "hacker handle" or a pseudonym so I'm just going by my real name now.
 It's easier that way - and sometimes people struggled with my names, got confused, etc...
 So I gave up!
 Call me Katina!